Fine-tune with the API or CLI

 (Save steps)

-If you need to manually modify the value, you should set it to an integer multiple of the eval_steps parameter.
+If you need to modify it manually, set it to an integer multiple of the eval_steps parameter.

 Integer